MokshSharma2006/Linux-Audit-Tool/README.md

   Captures kernel parameters, ASLR, and core dump settings for review.

 - **Logging and Auditing**
-  Checks auditd status, current audit rules, and recent authentication logs.
+  Checks audit status, current audit rules, and recent authentication logs.

 - **Package and Update Status**
   Lists all installed packages and checks for available security updates (supports both apt and yum/rpm).